-86. The construction industry is a major consumer of land and raw materials and a major contributor to waste production.
+76. The construction industry is a major consumer of land and raw materials and a major contributor to waste production.
 Around 50% of all global materials are used in construction.
 Building materials have an embodied energy content related to extraction, processing, manufacture, transportation, maintenance and demolition.
-Materials should be selected from natural, renewable or recycled resources and be locally sourced.
+All opportunities should be explored to incorporate materials from natural, renewable or recycled resources which are locally sourced.
 Material waste from construction amounts to around 400 million tonnes in the UK each year.